jonathanDuenas/CADe_data/README.md

 # CADe/CADx data

-Information about CADe/CADx in the use of AI
+Information about CADe/CADx in the use of AI.

 ## Items
 - [What is CADe/CADx](https://en.wikipedia.org/wiki/Computer-aided_diagnosis)